nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

 As mentioned above, this functionality is a good example of a gap in current compiler functionality, which we can patch up via code generation - either via Sourcery, or, starting with Xcode 15, Swift macros.

-// TODO: gist
-You can see my Sourcery implementation of `StaticMemberIterable` [here]() as a gist.
+You can see my Sourcery implementation of `StaticMemberIterable` [here](https://gist.github.com/nevillco/aec0c67a7457a99fb220336614bc8184) as a gist.
 You’ll see that it works with Sourcery’s annotations system, which means you just need to add a comment above the struct to opt-in to the `StaticMemberIterable` code generation.
 The template could easily be tweaked to make it work by conforming your struct type to a protocol, however: the template is a `.swifttemplate` file, which, while [documented](https://github.com/krzysztofzablocki/Sourcery/blob/master/guides/Writing%20templates.md#swift-templates), is not as easy to work with or diagnose errors as regular Swift - that’s one of the handful of reasons why macros are a big improvement to this implementation.

 As far as the Macro-version of the implementation, I’m using Ian Keen’s [MacroKit](https://github.com/IanKeen/MacroKit), and the outputted code is functionally identical as before.